Team-Jag/Do-or-die-fitness-tracker/README.md

 # Do or Die Fitness Tracker
+  // Insert picture of do or die logo here
 Do or Die was created for the COMSM1401 Software Engineering and Group Project unit at the University of Bristol.

 ## Product Description
-Do or Die is a wearable fitness tracker, designed to inspire users to get active while having fun and keeping their Bean alive.
+Do or Die is a wearable fitness tracker, designed to inspire users to get active while challenging them to keep their Bean alive! (want to include a sentence introducing the Bean)
+ // Insert picture of Bean here
 In order to ensure that their Bean does not die, the user must meet personal and sponsor-set step goals.
 When they reach their goals, time is added to their Bean's health bar.
-However, if the user fails to meet their goals consistently, the Bean's health bar will slowly decrease towards death.
-The user must get active, or face the death of their Bean.
+However, if the user fails to get active and meet their goals consistently, the Bean's health bar will slowly decrease towards death.
+It is therefore, Do or Die.
+Do you have what it takes?

 ## Team Members
 * Davide Bernardi <db16981@bristol.ac.uk>